Interactions-Nexus/Nexus-Wiki/guides/create-global-name.md

 * On top of the page make sure the "GLOBAL" button is highlighted, if not click on it.&#x20;
 * In this page the user has to provide the "Name" and the "register address" to which it points .&#x20;
 * Once the parameters are provided, click on the "CREATE NAME" button on the bottom of the page.
+* The data will be sent to the network for verification and when the transaction is confirmed, the newly created global name will appear in the list.